Throw a pebble into a still pond. Take time to watch the ripples. Watch how far they go and how much water they impact.

 So I challenge you, I dare you… grow vital soil on your patch by considering pruning with your hands and your head.

 Want to get the latest updates from REAL?
-Subscribe to our newsletter below and we’ll land in your inbox each month with our upcoming events, educational videos, resources, tips and more.
+Subscribe to our newsletter below and we’ll land in your inbox every month or two with our upcoming events, educational videos, resources, tips and more.

 Have a topic you’d like discussed?
 Email me at email@example.com and let me know.